-This Diabetes Prevention Week, 8 to 14 June, residents with the condition are reminded to attend their routine appointments and not to delay in contacting their GP if they have concerns about their diabetes.
+This World Diabetes Day (Saturday, 14 November) residents with the condition are reminded to attend their routine appointments and not to delay in contacting their GP if they have concerns about their diabetes.

 People are also asked to look out for the symptoms of diabetes and contact their GP practice or NHS 111 if you have the signs.
 It could be diabetes if you have the 4 Ts: